pubkey/rxdb/docs-src/docs/crdt.md

 ## RxDB CRDT operations

 In RxDB, a CRDT operation is defined with NoSQL update operators, like you might know them from [MongoDB update operations](https://www.mongodb.com/docs/manual/reference/operator/update/) or the [RxDB update plugin](./rx-document.md#update).
-To run the operators, RxDB uses the [modifyjs library](https://github.com/lgandecki/modifyjs).
+To run the operators, RxDB uses the [mingo library](https://github.com/kofrasa/mingo#updating-documents).

 A CRDT operator example: